Measurement-induced phase transition in a classical, chaotic many-body system: Directed Percolation and Critical Damage Spreading

 This predicts the that the velocity has critical behavior with the exponent belonging to the directed percolation universality class $z^{-1} \approx 0.6326$ \cite{Jensen_1999,PhysRevE.88.042102}.
 The critical measurement rate for any $p$ is hence derived, in terms of the measurement-free critical $p_c$, to be $q_c(p) = 1- p_c(1-p_c)/[p(1-p)]$; thus successfully predicting the form of the phase boundary plotted in the phase diagram Fig.~\ref{phasediagram}(a).

 More specifically, taking $v_b=A|\rho-\rho_c|^{z^{-1}}$ below the transition, then the constants $\rho_c$ and $A$ can be fixed by fitting to numerical simulations of the standard $q=0$ system.
-The Fig.~\ref{scaling0.4} shows the predictions of $v_b$ in both the boundary and percolation model applied to the case of $p=0.4$ for varying measurement rate $q$.
-This percolation model is able to predict accurately the velocity approaching the critical measurement rate, and even extend the previous work by fitting in the regime of approximately $p<0.3$ where the measurement-free model also becomes critical.
-Together these two models describe the boundary spreading for the whole chaotic phase; the crossover between them is highlighted in Fig.~\ref{phasediagram}(a) by the black dashed line.
+The Fig.~\ref{scaling0.4} shows the predictions of $v_b$ in both the boundary and DP models applied to the case of $p=0.4$ for varying measurement rate $q$.
+This DP model is able to predict accurately the velocity approaching the critical measurement rate, and even extend the previous work by fitting in the regime of approximately $p<0.3$ where the measurement-free model also becomes critical.
+Together these two models describe the boundary spreading well for the whole chaotic phase; the crossover rate $q_{\mathrm{CS}}$ above which the DP model with critical scaling (CS) predicts $v_b$ better than the boundary model is measured for each individual value of $p$ [see Fig.~\ref{phasediagram}(a)] and is plotted as the black dashed line in Fig.~\ref{phasediagram}.

 To confirm numerically our hypothesis that along the phase boundary the model maps onto the same DP system with the same $\rho_c$ and exponents, we perform a data collapse over $p$ using the predicted critical form Eq.~\ref{percscalingv}.
 The collapse shown in Fig.~\ref{scollapse} is done by mapping all parameters onto the variables $\rho$, and we find that the data points to a universal transition with common critical behavior; only finite-size effects and the behavior far from $\rho_c$ differ.